1969 NSWRFL season

 The 1969 New South Wales Rugby Football League premiership was the 62nd season of Sydney's professional rugby league football competition, Australia's first.
 Twelve teams, including six Sydney-based foundation teams and another six from the Sydney area competed for the J.J.
 Giltinan Shield and WD & HO Wills Cup during the season, which culminated in a grand final between Balmain and South Sydney.

 Season summary

 South Sydney fullback Eric Simms' tally of 265 points for the season from 112 goals, 19 field-goals and one try topped the season point scoring record that had been set in the 1935 season by Dave Brown.

+In Round 20, Ken Irvine scored his 153rd career try, surpassing Harold Horder as the highest try scorer in NSWRL history.
+He held the record until Alex Johnston broke it in 2026.

 The 1969 season's Rothmans Medallist was South Sydney's Denis Pittard.

 The 1969 season also saw the retirement from the League of future Australian Rugby League Hall of Fame inductee, John Raper.